divineniiquaye/php-invoker/README.md

 Contributions to this library are **welcome**, especially ones that:

-- Improve usability or flexibility without compromising our ability to adhere to ???.
+- Improve usability or flexibility without compromising our ability to adhere to [PSR-12] coding stardand.
 - Optimize performance
-- Fix issues with adhering to ???.
+- Fix issues with adhering to [PSR-11] support and backward compatability.
-- ???.

 Please see [CONTRIBUTING] for additional details.